gabriel-nt/gabriel-nt/README.md

 My name is Gabriel Teixeira and i'm a Full Stack Developer.

 - ✅ TS / React / React Native / Node / PHP
-- 📕 Learning Next.js, Redis, Redux, Elixir e Postgres.
+- 📕 Learning Next.js, Redis, Redux, Flutter e Postgres.
-- 📖 I have interest in Angular, Laravel and Flutter
+- 📖 I have interest in Angular, Laravel and Electron

 I also work as a Developer Frontend/Backend in [Compasso UOL](https://compasso.com.br/)